mirekgab/githubwork/githubwork.md

 ## How we work on GitHub

-1. Create new fork from main repository
+1. Go to [our repository](https://github.com/bycza-zagroda/), select backend or frontend and create new fork from main repository

 ![create fork](githubworkimages/img001_create_fork.png)